martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 Clicking the "Manage" button will open the extension manager window in OSPy.
 All available extensions can be turned on, off, installed from repository, etc...

-A plug-in can include an optional `plugin.json` file containing its name, version, description, author, homepage and license.
+A plug-in uses a `plugin.json` file containing its name, version, description, author, homepage and license.
 The manager displays this metadata when available.
-Older plug-ins without a manifest remain compatible and OSPy reads their name from `__init__.py`; an invalid manifest is safely ignored.
+Backward compatibility is retained for older plug-ins already installed without a manifest, and OSPy reads their name from `__init__.py`; the rules for new installations are described below.

 Before activation OSPy checks declared OSPy and Python versions, required Python modules, supported platforms, GPIO/I²C availability and conflicts with enabled plug-ins, GPIO pins or I²C addresses.
 A blocking problem prevents activation and Enable All skips the affected plug-in.
 Plug-in management and Diagnostics show details and declared network, file, I²C, GPIO, e-mail, subprocess or system permissions.
 Permissions inform the administrator; they are not an isolated operating-system sandbox.